The area

 - Increasing the connections between habitats to improve the opportunities for wildlife.
 Mapping of existing habitats is to be followed by targeted habitat management and creation with an emphasis on connecting species-rich grasslands, woodlands (especially Yew woods), hedgerows and ponds.

-- The group has identified 4 priority species and 1 priority habitat type to focus on with the intention to increase the potential for species populations to flourish in the land within the South Downs Farmers Group.
-The priority species are Lapwing, Grey Partridge, Barn Owl and Brown Hare and the habitat type is insect-rich habitats including on arable land.
+- The group has identified 4 priority species and 1 priority habitat type to focus on with the intention to increase the potential for species populations to flourish in the land within the cluster area.
+The priority species are Lapwing, Grey Partridge, Barn Owl and Brown Hare and the habitat type is Insect-rich Habitat, including on arable land.

 - Increasing partnerships and wider engagement to improve community understanding of and involvement in land and habitat management in the South Downs.